 - The applicant must respond to the request within seven (7) working days to meet with the team.
 If the applicant does not respond within the 7 day request, then he/she will be denied continuing admission status and administratively withdrawn from courses if necessary.

 - The applicant will be asked to provide the following information when meeting with the team:

 - Disclosure of the nature of the Offense for which he/she has been convicted,

 - Justification for consideration of admission or continuing admission.

 - Decisions by the Threat Assessment Team will be made on a case by case basis after a review of the totality of the circumstances.
-The information sought will be the same that will allow an offender to be removed from the registry.
+The information sought may be the same that will allow an offender to be removed from the registry.
 Those include nature and number of offense(s), date of last offense, length of time from the last offense, treatment and/or counseling sought, and restitution completed.
 The team will make a recommendation about continued admission by a majority vote within twelve (12) working days of receiving the required information and submit their recommendation to the Vice President of Academic and Student Affairs.

 - The Vice President of Academic and Student Affairs will inform the applicant by letter of the decision.

 - The student may appeal the decision by letter directly to the Vice President of Academic and Student Affairs within seven (7) working days of the date of the letter.

 - The Vice President of Academic and Student Affairs will review all documents provided by the Threat Assessment Team and may meet with the applicant to make a decision within seven (7) working days from the date of the appeal letter.
 The decision of the Vice-President of Academic and Student Affairs shall be final.